Mauru/saltedhash/README.md

 * **saltedHashClient.html** - Demonstrate salted hash authentication based on the demo server "aj_saltedHashServer.php" and the "xmlHttpLib2.js" AJAX library.
 * **saltedHashClientJQ.html** - Demonstrate salted hash authentication based on the demo server "aj_saltedHashServer.php" and JQuery

+Hint: For the client demos try user "hello@world.org" with password "TeSt123passWort".